the stained glass guide {to diving in}

 Let me start by saying this: I took up stained glass with a friend two years ago and absolutely fell in love.
 If you live locally, {anywhere near Nashville/Franklin} please do not pass go and do not collect 200 dollars.
 Spend your funds on the best teacher around, Mrs. Bonnie at The Glass Onion Studio in Franklin.
-She taught me everything I know, and I love the idea of getting hands-on with something new and a patient, sweet guide.
-So, sign up yesterday if you are local in the area.
+She taught me everything I know, and I love the idea of getting hands-on with something new.
+She is a patient, sweet guide.
+So, sign up yesterday if you are local to the area.

 If you’re not local, I’m sharing a little round-up of my best posts so that you have them all in one place for easy reference.